-We have never declared or paid dividends on our Class 2 common stock.
+We have never declared or paid dividends on Class 2 common stock.
 We currently intend to retain all available funds and any future earnings to support operations and to finance the growth and development of our business.
-Any declared dividends will be declared on both our Class 1 common stock and Class 2 common stock at the same rate per share.
-We do not intend to declare or pay cash dividends on our Class 2 common stock in the foreseeable future.
+We do not intend to declare or pay cash dividends on our common stock in the foreseeable future.
 Any future determination to pay dividends will be made at the discretion of our board of directors subject to applicable laws and will depend upon, among other factors, our results of operations, financial condition, contractual restrictions and capital requirements.
 Because a significant portion of our operations is conducted through our wholly owned subsidiaries, our ability to pay dividends depends in part on our receipt of cash dividends from such subsidiaries, which may further restrict our ability to pay dividends as a result of the laws of their jurisdiction of organization or covenants under any future outstanding indebtedness such subsidiaries incur.
-Our future ability to pay cash dividends on our Class 2 common stock may be limited by the terms of any future debt or preferred securities.
+Our future ability to pay cash dividends on our common stock may be limited by the terms of any future debt or preferred securities.